phetsims/normal-modes/doc/implementation-notes.md

 * A row of _MassNode1D_, between _WallNode_ (s).
 These masses can be moved (only in the active _AmplitudeDirection_) even when the simulation is running.

 The _Two Dimensions_ screen is a bit different from _One Dimension_:
-* The _OptionsPanel_ has the same options, except for the show/hide phases checkbox.
+* The _NormalModesControlPanel_ has the same options, except for the show/hide phases checkbox.
 * It doesn't have amplitude and phase sliders; it has, instead, a box with a grid of _AmplitudeSelectorRectangle_ (s).
     * Each _AmplitudeSelectorRectangle_ represents a normal mode through its row and column and the respective mode amplitude by how much it's 'filled'.
     * The _AmplitudeDirection_ buttons are inside the grid panel.
 They now set which direction of the normal mode amplitude the _AmplitudeSelectorRectangle_ (s) represent.